CulDeVu/culdevu.github.io/thought/2025-08-05-death-clock.md

 In these last 3 examples, your supposed death date is fixed.
 They give you a sense of averages, but not of the whole probability distribution.
 In reality the mortality standard devation is huge: 18 years for males according to the data I'm using.

-This last one doesn't really fit, but I can't leave it out.
-I listened to link(https://sphinx.acast.com/themagnusarchives/mag70-bookofthedead/media.mp3)[this episode] of the horror podcast The Magnus Archives years ago.
-I just liked it, and it fits with this project thematically.
+This last one isn't also doesn't quite fit, but I can't leave it out.
+I enjoyed link(https://sphinx.acast.com/themagnusarchives/mag70-bookofthedead/media.mp3)[this episode] of the horror podcast The Magnus Archives, which features a book that also gives new predictions on your death every time you open it.

 # The build